 const safeHtml = marked(rawOutput, { renderer });

-Step 5: Scan Base64-encoded query parameters
+Step 5: Scan Base64-encoded and high-entropy query parameters

 function hasEncodedExfiltration(url: string): boolean {